Giveth/giveth-wiki/wiki/documentation/product-definition.md

 # Product Definition

-The Giveth platform is currently in a minimal viable product(MVP) state, that allows users to give Ether contributions to communities around causes.
-The system is a set of [smart contracts](https://github.com/Giveth) living on the [Ethereum blockchain](https://ethereum.org), with a [caching server](https://github.com/Giveth/feathers-giveth) middle-layer and [graphical user interface (GUI)](https://github.com/Giveth/giveth-dapp).
-Currently we are in closed alpha testing, should you be interested to help us test the system, please contact `@vojtech` on the [Giveth community](http://join.giveth.io/).
+The Giveth platform is currently in a minimal viable product (MVP) state, and will allow users to give Ether contributions to Communities organized around causes.
+The system is a set of [smart contracts](https://github.com/Giveth) living on the [Ethereum blockchain](https://ethereum.org), with a [caching server](https://github.com/Giveth/feathers-giveth) middle-layer and a [graphical user interface (GUI)](https://github.com/Giveth/giveth-dapp).
+Currently we are in closed alpha testing, should you be interested to help us test the system, please contact `@vojtech` in the [Giveth community](http://join.giveth.io/).

 ## Executive Summary

 The system consists of:

 - [**DACs**](#product-definition-dac) short for Decentralised Altruistic Community.
-Every DAC is a community built around cause to which users can donate.
+Every DAC is a Community built around a cause to which users can donate.
 A DAC is owned by a Delegate who can delegate the donations to Campaigns linked to the DAC.
 - [**Campaigns**](#product-definition-campaign) are individual projects which are owned by a Campaign Manager.
 These projects have Milestones through which the Campaign can get funding.
-- [**Milestones**](#product-definition-milestone) can be created within a Campaign and are the only way how to get donations out of the Giveth system.
-Milestones can be proposed by the Campaign Manager and follow a workflow where multiple people can interact with it, to ensure the milestone has been accomplished.
+- [**Milestones**](#product-definition-milestone) can be created within a Campaign and are the only way to get donations out of the Giveth system.
+Milestones can be proposed by the Campaign Manager and follow a workflow where multiple people can interact with it, to ensure the Milestone has been accomplished.

 **There are 7 roles:**